louischua/osllm/docs/hf_training_guide.md

    - **Dataset**: Your training data
    - **Compute**: CPU (recommended) or GPU
    - **Duration**: 2 hours

+**Alternative**: Go to your repository on HF Hub and look for the "Train" button.

 #### **Option B: Using HF CLI**